oracle-livelabs/analytics-ai/generative-ai-agent-oda/terraform/terraform.md

 -->

+## Task 5a: Oracle Digital Assistant Configuration

-9. OCI Digital Assistant Configuration
+1. OCI Digital Assistant Configuration

     ![variables Digital Assistant](images/variables_digital_assistant.png)

     * You can either provide an existing instance, or a new one will be created for you
     * If you are setting up IAM policies, a dynamic group and policy will be set up for the new/existing instance
     * It is important to setup the correct policies for your ODA instance based on your desired ODA configuration.
+The next couple steps show how to setup advanced configurations with non-default domains and cross tenancy for fusion

+2. (optional) Configuration for non-default Domains

     ![variables non-default domain digital assistant](images/variables_non_default_domain_digital_assistant.png)

     * If your oda instance in this tenancy uses a non default domain for authentication (and you are not still on IDCS), you will need to provide the name of the domain as well as the IDCS web url.
 You can find it on the domain details console page and will be in this format: https://idcs-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX.identity.oraclecloud.com:443

+3. (optional) Configuration for Cross tenancy setup

     ![variables cross tenancy Digital Assistant](images/variables_cross_tenancy_digital_assistant.png)